Accelerated First-Order Optimization under Nonlinear Constraints: Convergence Analysis

-where $x^*$ is the minimizer of \eqref{eq:fundProb} and $\lambda^*$ is a multiplier that satisfies the Karush-Kuhn-Tucker conditions. \end{theorem} We also demonstrate convergence of the discrete algorithm \eqref{eq:dis1} in a nonconvex and possibly stochastic setting.
-For simplicity we state and prove the deterministic result when $\epsilon=0$ (as becomes apparent from the proof, the stochastic case with bounded zero-mean gradient perturbations follows from the same arguments). \begin{theorem} Let $T_k=T_0/k^s$, $k=1,2,\dots$, for some $T_0>0$ and $s\in (1/2,1)$, and let the function $\min\{0,g_1(x)\}$ have compact level sets.
+and concludes the proof. \end{proof} We also demonstrate convergence of the discrete algorithm \eqref{eq:dis1} in a nonconvex and possibly stochastic setting.
+For simplicity we state and prove the deterministic result when $\epsilon=0$ (as becomes apparent from the proof, the stochastic case with bounded zero-mean gradient perturbations follows from the same arguments).
+We further note that the restriction $1/2<s<1$ can be loosened to $1/2<s\leq 1$ if additional assumptions on the damping parameters $\delta$ and $\beta$ are satisfied (this requires a slightly more detailed proof). \begin{theorem} Let $T_k=T_0/k^s$, $k=1,2,\dots$, for some $T_0>0$ and $s\in (1/2,1)$, and let the function $\min\{0,g_1(x)\}$ have compact level sets.
 Let $f$ be 1-smooth and either convex or such that $2\delta -\beta >0$, let $x_k,u_k$ be the iterates defined in \eqref{eq:dis1} with $\epsilon=0$ and the initial values $(x_0,u_0)\in \mathbb{R}^{2n}$ arbitrary, and let $g$ satisfy the Mangasarian-Fromovitz constraint qualification.
-If $u_k$ is bounded and $f$ has isolated stationary points, then $x_k$ converges to a stationary point of \eqref{eq:fundProb}, while $u_k$ converges to zero. \end{theorem} We note that the restriction $1/2<s<1$ can be loosened to $1/2<s\leq 1$ if additional assumptions on the damping parameters $\delta$ and $\beta$ are satisfied (this requires a slightly more detailed proof).
+If $u_k$ is bounded and $f$ has isolated stationary points, then $x_k$ converges to a stationary point of \eqref{eq:fundProb}, while $u_k$ converges to zero. \end{theorem} \begin{proof} The update \eqref{eq:dis1} can be divided into the following two steps